angelgardt/wlm-sdarp/deploy/README.md

 ### Deploy

 Second, you may want to deploy a current book version to proofreading, testing and debugging.
-To do this you need to run the following command (from the `wlm-sdar` folder):
+To do this you need to run the following command (from the `wlm-sdarp` folder):

 ```
 deploy/run.sh deploy